adrianmg/adrianmg.github.io/_posts/2023-09-14-bigger-isnt-better-companies-scale-dilemma.md

 The tech industry has witnessed tremendous growth, but with this growth comes challenges.
 Massive teams and lofty financial targets have rendered a significant portion of the sector daunting and less enjoyable.

-We need more companies doing fewer things, fewer features, and requiring fewer employees.
-Building high-quality software is fun when you have focus and a tight team.
+**We need more companies doing fewer things**, fewer features, and requiring fewer employees.
+Building high-quality software is fun when you have focus and a tight team.**

 The current scale of most teams and the absurd financial goals make a large portion of this industry unbearable.